Visconti of Milan: Gian Galeazzo, sole ruler and Duke of Milan (1385–1402)

 The death of Bernabò left Gian Galeazzo as the sole ruler of the Visconti territories.
 The two sons of Bernabò arrested with him (Ludovico and Rodolfo) spent the rest of their lives in jail.
 The two still free (Carlo and Mastino) lived far from Milan and never posed a threat to Gian Galeazzo.
 Only the Della Scala in Verona, their mother's family, continued to support them.
-After reaching some agreement with their cousin, they ended their lives in exile, in Bavaria and Venice.
+After reaching some agreement with their cousin, they ended their lives in exile in Bavaria and Venice.
 The three unmarried daughters of Bernabò (Anglesia, Elisabetta, Lucia) moved to Pavia.
 They lived there under the care of their sister Caterina, the second wife of Gian Galeazzo, until their wedding.

 For his court, Gian Galeazzo preferred Pavia to Milan.
 There, he continued to develop the castle's renowned library and support the local university.
-His daughter Valentina revived the relationship with the French royal family, interrupted by his first wife Isabelle's death.
+His daughter Valentina revived the relationship with the French royal family, interrupted by his first wife Isabella's death.
 She married in 1389 Louis I, Duke of Orléans, brother of Charles VI, King of France.
-The three sons of Gian Galeazzo and Isabelle died before reaching adulthood.
+The three sons of Gian Galeazzo and Isabella died before reaching adulthood.

 Gian Galeazzo and Caterina had two sons: Giovanni Maria in 1388 and Filippo Maria in 1392.
 In 1395, for 100,000 florins, Gian Galeazzo obtained the Duke of Milan's title from the King Wenceslaus IV of Bohemia.
 During his rule, the Visconti territories reached their broadest extension in northern and central Italy.
 Among the previous domains, only Genoa, ruled by archbishop Giovanni, remained excluded.
 After a short disease, the plague or gout, Gian Galeazzo died on 3 September 1402.